bcbrian96/CMPT353-Project-Movie-Data/README.md

 5. Is it possible to build a movie recommendation system to determine a target audience?

 ## Required Libraries
-- numpy, pandas, matplotlib, NLTK, json, string, sklearn
+- numpy, pandas, stats, matplotlib, NLTK, json, string, sklearn, seaborn

 ## Data Source
 - tmdb_5000_movies.csv